slyon/ubuntu-maintainers-handbook/PackageMerging.md

 #### Make a merge branch

-Use the merge tracking bug and the ubuntu version it's going into (for example `disco`).
+Use the merge tracking bug and the current ubuntu devel version it's going into (that time when we did that merging the current ubuntu devel was `disco`).

     $ git checkout -b merge-lp1802914-disco